williamhobbs/PVPMC-2022/README.md

 - [SAM folder](SAM): folder for SAM project and supporting files.
 - [HOMER](HOMER): folder for HOMER project and supporting files.
 - [SAM_HOMER_setup_notes.md](SAM_HOMER_setup_noted.md): details on inputs to SAM and HOMER for comparing them for PV+ES offgrid modeling.
-- [HOMER SAM Comparison Results_rev3.xlsx]("HOMER%20SAM%20Comparison%20Results_rev3.xlsx"): Spreadsheet that processed and compares unmet load data for the SAM and HOMER PV+ES offgrid models. (_Note that this file has data connections setup to import data from .CSV files exported from SAM and HOMER.
+- [HOMER SAM Comparison Results_rev3.xlsx]("HOMER%20SAM%20Comparison%20Results_rev3.xlsx"): Spreadsheet that imports and compares unmet load data from the SAM and HOMER PV+ES offgrid models. (_Note that this file has data connections setup to import data from .CSV files exported from SAM and HOMER.
 Absolute links to .CSV files would need to be updated to update this file on another computer._)

 ## Disclaimer: